fmhoward/DLRS/README.md

 "Prognostic Plots <outcome>.png" - which plots Kaplan Meier curves for high versus low risk patients identified by the high sensitivity thresholds for the clinical nomogram and the combined model in the validation dataset
-"Prognostic Plots TCGA <outcome>.png" - which plots Kaplan Meier curves for high versus low risk patients within TCGA "Correlation <outcome>.png" - which plots linear correlation between the model and true recurrence score results
+"Prognostic Plots TCGA <outcome>.png" - which plots Kaplan Meier curves for high versus low risk patients within TCGA "Correlation <outcome>.png" - which plots linear correlation between the model and true recurrence score results "Prognostic Comparison.png" - comparison between the prognostic outcomes of the TCGA and UCMC datasets "HP Search.png" - a plot of hyperparameter evolution over bayesian optimziation

 Baseline demographics are saved in the root directory:
 UCMC MammaPrint Cohort.xlsx